Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

 For the Q galaxies, we assume they have negligible SFR, $M_{\rm HI}$, and $M_{\rm H2}$.
-This assumption generally holds in \simba; the SF galaxy population retains 80.3\%, 85.7\%, and 83.7\% of the overall SFR, $M_{\rm HI}$, and $M_{\rm H2}$ respectively at $z=0$.
+This assumption generally holds in \simba; the SF galaxy population retains 80.3\%, 85.7\%, and 83.7\% of the overall SFR, $M_{\rm HI}$, and $M_{\rm H2}$, respectively, at $z=0$.
 For higher redshifts, for $M_{\rm HI}$, the SF population share at $z=1$ is 94.8\%, and at $z=2$ is 98.0\%.
-Thus, in terms of large-scale observables such as intensity mapping, the Q population adds a minor or small contribution that we will ignore.
+Thus, in terms of large-scale observables such as intensity mapping, the Q population adds a minor or small contribution that we ignore.
 We leave it for future work to correct for the gas and SFR contributions from Q galaxies.
-Our pipelines will automatically output the values of the Q galaxy features as a constant value, lower than the SF/Q boundary.
+Our pipeline automatically outputs the values of the Q galaxy features as a constant value, lower than the SF/Q boundary.

 For $M_{*}$, our approach deviates slightly from the previously described framework.
-While we continue to utilize the {\sc Caesar} catalog for segregating galaxies into central and satellite categories, the application of ML classifiers to distinguish between SF and Q galaxies is not required in this context.
-This exception arises because the demarcation between Q and SF populations based on $M_{*}$ is not as pronounced as it is for other features.
-Therefore, for $M_{*}$, we directly implement a regressor model for central and satellite galaxies focusing on predicting $M_{*}$ without the need to pre-classify galaxies into SF or Q categories.
+While we continue to use the {\sc Caesar} catalog for segregating galaxies into central and satellite categories, the application of ML classifiers to distinguish between SF and Q galaxies is not required in this context.
+This arises because the demarcation between Q and SF populations based on $M_{*}$ is not as pronounced as for other features.
+Therefore, for $M_{*}$, we directly implement a regressor model for central and satellite galaxies, focusing on predicting $M_{*}$ without the need to pre-classify galaxies as SF or Q.

-For the SF galaxies, we train ML regressors to learn the relation among halo and galaxy features separately for centrals and satellites.
-The training, testing, and optimization of these regressors are conducted for each subgroup and ultimately consolidated into a cohesive model.
+For the SF galaxies, we train ML regressors to learn the relation between halo and galaxy features separately for centrals and satellites.
+Training, testing, and optimization of these regressors are performed for each subgroup and are ultimately consolidated into a cohesive model.